logo

 How is E Phrygian different from E natural minor?

 E Phrygian has a minor 2nd (F) while E natural minor has a major 2nd (F♯).
-These two scales are otherwise identical.

 What is the parent scale of E Phrygian?